Targeted digital surveillance: Malware

 Scripta Manent

 Malware was installed on the computer of one of the accused comrades[6].
-According to the investigation files, the malware, which was installed remotely over the Internet, targeted a Windows computer and was capable of recording text typed on the keyboard, taking periodic screenshots, and recording communications sent and received to and from the computer.
+The malware, which was installed remotely over the Internet, targeted a Windows computer and was capable of recording text typed on the keyboard, taking periodic screenshots, and recording communications sent and received to and from the computer.